nest/nest-simulator/doc/guides/guide_structurally_spatial_networks.rst

    Masks for 2D layers.
-For all mask types, the driver node is marked by a wide light-red circle, the selected pool nodes by red dots and the masks by red lines.
+For all mask types, the driver node is marked by a wide light-red circle, the selected pool nodes by red dots and the masks are red.
 From left to right, top to bottom: rectangular, circular, doughnut and elliptical masks centered about the driver node.